Melacon/NetConf2SNMP/Linux/README.md

 ### Prerequisites

-The description bases on the environment: Ubuntu 16.04, Java 1.8, git 2.7.4, curl , jq
+The description bases on the environment: Ubuntu 16.04, Java 1.8, git 2.7.4, curl

 ### Installation instructions